greatheero/pm-resume/README.md

 # pm-resume
-It is the small experiment to test if iPad Pro is useful for coding
+It is the small experiment to test if iPad Pro is useful for coding.
+It might be ugly :)